g-du-1/exercise-tracker/README.md

 ## Live URL

 The front end is hosted on Vercel.
 Please bear in mind the design is mobile only at the moment.
+The front end can be checked on the link below, but there is a WIP server that is not deployed yet that allows users to log in and select their own exercises.
+This can be checked out locally in Docker.

 https://rr-log-iota-gules.vercel.app